jrkerns/pylinac/docs/source/calibration_docs.rst

   Where A, B, and C are chamber-specific fitting values as given in Table I.
   Pylinac automatically retrieves values based on the chamber model passed to the function.

-* kQ for Electrons (cylindrical chamber-specific quality conversion factor) - `Muir & Rodgers 2014`_
+* kQ for Electrons (cylindrical chamber-specific quality conversion factor) - `Muir & Rogers 2014`_

-  The study of Muir & Rodgers was to find kecal values that could be determined soley from R50.
+  The study of Muir & Rogers was to find kecal values that could be determined soley from R50.
 Through Monte Carlo experiments, the optimal Pgradient was determined as well as fitting parameters for numerous common ion chambers.
 That study eliminates the need for Pgradient measurements.
 These kecal values will very likely be incorporated into the next TG-51 addendum (as has their kQ values for photons in the first